Logiqx/gps-wizard/docs/fit.md

 ### Data Frames

-There are a few useful data frames, providing device information:
+There are a couple of useful data frames, providing device information:

 - device_info
   - serial_number